INVESTOR’S first read.com – Daily edge before the open

 What No One on Wall Street Wants to Hear

 >We are in the late innings of an economic expansion, so a recession is a good bet.
-The current expansion started in June 2009, has lasted 116 months, the second longest on record and twice as long as the average length of 11 cycles since 1945.
+The current expansion started in June 2009, has lasted 120 months, the longest in history, twice as long as the average length of 11 cycles since 1945.

 > Of the 10 recessions since 1950, the average time between the low point in the unemployment rate and the start of a recession was just 3.8 months.
-The unemployment rate hit a low of 3.7 percent in November, jumped to 3.9 percent in December and to 4.0 percent in January.
-Now, averages include months below and above 3.8.
-What’s more, we won’t know when the current recession if we have one begins because that conclusion is reached by the Nat’l Bureau of Economic Research (NBER) long after the fact.
+The unemployment rate is 3.6% which was hit in May.
+Technically, we won’t know when the start of the current recession is official for months after the fact, since that conclusion is reached by the Nat’l Bureau of Economic Research (NBER) and they consider host of economic indicators.

 >Bear markets lead the beginning of recessions by 3 to 12 months.
-The current bull market at 119 months is four times the average of the last 15 bulls going back to 1957
+The current bull market at 123 months is 4 times the average of the last 15 bulls going back to 1957

 >Nine out of the last 10 recessions have occurred with a Republican in the White House.

 A Game-On Analysis, LLC publication